YAML Tags, Anchors, and Advanced Features with yaml12

 Writing multiple documents

-write_yaml() and format_yaml() default to a single document.
+write_yaml() and format_yaml() also default to a single document.
 With multi=True, the value must be a sequence of documents and the output uses --- between documents and ... after the final one.
 For single documents, write_yaml() always wraps the body with --- and a final ..., while format_yaml() returns just the body.

 from yaml12 import format_yaml, write_yaml